đź“… Updated: February 21, 2026 (Originally published: April 20, 2018)

 sudo yum -y install nginx

 Step 3.
-Install the ModSecurity NGINX module
+Install the ModSecurity NGINX Module

 sudo yum -y install nginx-module-security

-Follow the installation prompt to import GPG public key that is used for verifying packages.
+Follow the installation prompt to import the GPG public key that is used for verifying packages.

-library dependency will be installed for you.
+The libmodsecurity library dependency will be installed automatically.

 Step 4.
-Enable the module
+Enable the Module

-You can setup OWASP Core Rule Set now with:
+Install OWASP Core Rule Set

 sudo yum -y install nginx-owasp-crs

-Enable OWASP CRS
+Enable ModSecurity with OWASP CRS

 server {